mikkmake/Siili_Task/README.md

 ### 7 [QML,C++]: Display live statistics

 Made a DIY histogram as I couldn't find examples, and as I was afraid BarSeries would not suffice (lacking the spacing option for example).
 Every speed is represented by it's own column, as specified in the task pdf.

-## To-Do

-switch for input

-switch for simulation

-implement collection of logging data

-write logging data on quit

-display logging data in QML

 ## Progress log